Google loosens its search engine grip on Android devices in Europe

 Google’s Android mobile operating system runs on about four-fifths of the world’s smartphones.
 The U.S. tech giant said in 2019 that rivals would have to pay via an auction for appearing on a choice screen on new Android devices in Europe from which users select their preferred search engine.

 “We are now making some final changes to the Choice Screen including making participation free for eligible search providers.
-We will also be increasing the number of search providers shown on the screen,” Oliver Bethell, director at Google, wrote in a blog post on Tuesday.
+We will also be increasing the number of search providers shown on the screen,” Google director Oliver Bethell wrote in a blog post on Tuesday.

 The changes will come into effect in September, the blog added.